 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-Wisconsin lawmakers have tried to pass a death with dignity law for years.
-In the 2017-2018 legislative session, the Wisconsin legislature considered a death with dignity bill, numbered AB216 in the state assembly and SB312 in the senate, called the Wisconsin Compassionate Choices Act.
-However, neither bill passed.
-If it had been approved, the law would have functioned much like Oregon’s Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.
+Wisconsin lawmakers have tried to pass an aid-in-dying law for years.
+In the 2021-2022 legislative session, the Wisconsin legislature considered another death with dignity bill (AB1078 in the state assembly and SB1013 in the senate), called the Wisconsin Our Care, Our Options Act.
+However, both bills died in committee.
+If it had been approved, the law would have functioned much like Oregon's Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.

 Citizen groups are continuing to work to legalize aid in dying in Wisconsin.
 If choice at the end of life is important to you, here are some things you can do: